Tanzania Gender Networking Programme logo

 • The 2025 national election, which is critical for strengthening women’s political participation and inclusive leadership.

-Pre-Budget Dialogue on
+The Pre-Budget Dialogue took place on

-Friday, April 11, 2025.
+Friday, 11 April, 2025.

 As Tanzania approaches the conclusion of the Tanzania Development Vision (TDV) 2025 and prepares for the rollout of TDV 2050, there is an urgent need to reflect on the progress made in advancing Gender Equality and Women’s Empowerment (GEWE) and to envision inclusive pathways for the future.
 The Sustainable Development Agenda reaffirms the importance of leaving no one behind and making gender equality a central pillar of sustainable and inclusive development.